21d5/SRTran/README.md

 # SRTran

-SRTran is a command-line tool for translating subtitle files (.srt) from one language to another using OpenAI's language models.
+SRTran is a command-line tool for translating subtitle files (.srt) from one language to another using various AI language models.

 ## Features

 - Translate .srt subtitle files between any language pair
+- Support for multiple AI providers:
+  - Google AI Studio (Gemini)
+  - OpenAI (GPT-4)
+  - OpenRouter (various models)
 - Preserve subtitle timing and formatting
 - Support for verbose output to track translation progress
 - Easy-to-use command-line interface